KristjanESPERANTO/PIDasGIF/readme.md

 ## Todo

-- Check if [gif.js](https://github.com/jnordberg/gif.js) can replace jsgif - gif.js should be faster
-- Add slider for video length
+- Add slider for maximum video length
 - Spinner after "Create Animation"
-- Check if [ccapture.js](https://github.com/spite/ccapture.js/) can replace jsgif - ccapture.js should be faster and can output video
 - Refactoring
 - Find out why the font color is not so clear in the video
 - Find out why under Firefox the GIF container isn't 900 x 600 px